WHAT WE DO...

 We use highly precise silicium photmoultipliers(SiPMs).
 These measure the concentration of Hsp70 in the blood of the patient by comparing it with the number of detected photons.

 Point-of-care products in medicine are diagnostic tools that can be applied to the patient from the bed side and deliver results on site.

 So far, there has been no simple solution to monitor cancer reliably, locally and in a short time.
 During the treatment it is important to monitor the healing process as closely as possible.

 For a patient, a cancer diagnosis often means a serious change in his or her life.
 In addition to the uncertainty as to how the disease will progress, the treatment is extremely stressful.
 This increases the importance of developing new methods through research that personalizes the therapy and makes the treatment more pleasant for the patient.
-Our device optimizes the way of monitoring results through extreme precise supervision of the healing process of cancer patients.
+Our device shell optimize the way of monitoring results through extreme precise supervision of the healing process of cancer patients.
 We achieve this with the help of the Heat Shock Protein HSP70.
 Compared to healthy people, cancer patients have a higher HSP70 concentration.
 At the Chair of Experimental Radiooncology and Radiobiology of Prof. Multhoff (TUM), antibodies are being researched that specifically bind to the HSP70.
 In the further course of the process, radiation in the visible range is emitted.
 We can measure the light with extremely sensitive silicon photomultipliers.
 The quantity of HSP70 correlates to a certain extent with the number of cancer cells in the body.
 At present, there is no automated solution for measuring HSP70 concentrations.
 Our approach is therefore to monitor the effectiveness of the cancer treatment as well as the exact healing process of the patient by means of repeated blood analyses of the patient.